July 17, 2018

-Opening a new practice may mean purchasing a property from the beginning, for which the rights, obligations, and liabilities are outlined of both the buyer and seller, including defining the property that is being purchased or sold.
+Opening a new practice may mean purchasing a property from the beginning, for which the rights, obligations and liabilities are outlined by both the buyer and seller, including defining the property that is being purchased or sold.

 First right of refusal

-Having a real estate agreement upfront will give the first right of refusal to a partner when selling the practice should the doctor decide to sell the building so that the buyer is not then a tenant.
+A real estate agreement upfront will give the first right of refusal to a partner when selling the practice should the doctor decide to sell the building so the buyer is not a tenant.

-If not purchasing the property, a lease agreement will outline the term and scope in regards to whether or not the buyer will get everything for a flat rate or will have to pay for upgrades, such as cosmetic updates like wood floors.
+If not purchasing the property, a lease agreement will outline the term and scope in regard to whether the buyer will get everything for a flat rate or have to pay for upgrades, such as cosmetic updates, like wood floors.

-This is where both the buyer and the seller will dot their I’s and cross their T’s, breaking down all the terms and conditions that need to happen in order for the purchase and sale to go through, including timeframe of sale and final asking price.
+This is where both the buyer and seller will dot their I’s and cross their T’s, breaking down all the terms and conditions that need to happen for the purchase and sale to go through, including the timeframe of sale and final asking price.

 Contact the experts at Professional Transition Strategies, who will help walk you through the paperwork process.